 The Flying Platypi appreciates all its team members, but as we grew we realized that we were not reaching one underserved group in STEM.
 We only had two female students when we started in 2007.
 Since then, we’ve expanded to an almost equal ratio of males to females.
 We have partnered with AAUW (American Association of University Women) and are currently preparing our curriculum to teach at the national annual Tech SAVVY event hosted at the University of North Carolina-Greensboro.
 We will host the robotics portion of the camp.

-We have grown from a team of only nine students and two mentors in 2008 to a fully functioning, community-based team of 23 students and nine mentors.
+We have grown from a team of only nine students and two mentors in 2008 to a fully functioning, team consisting of 16 students, with 23 students in years past, and 13 mentors.
 In 2009, The Flying Platypi legally incorporated and obtained 501(c)(3) non-profit status, becoming the first FRC team to do so in North Carolina.
 Becoming a non-profit organization helped us achieve team sustainability, and opened many fundraising avenues to support ourselves and other local FIRST teams.
 Our team has student-based leadership working alongside adult mentors who provide technical and non-technical guidance.
 Our team’s success has been significantly bolstered by our gracious sponsors, many of whom have been with us for many years.

 In 2019, The Flying Platypi began working with teams across North Carolina to promote awareness about FIRST Robotics in the state legislature.
 We created a video series describing some of the federal legislation related to STEM education funding, and why it’s important for FIRST teams.